florianneukirchen/qgis_nearest_greater/README.md

 ## Changelog

-### 1.2 (???)
+### 2.0 (2023-02)
+- Take any geometry as input, not only point layers.
+The distance is calculated from the centers of the bounding boxes.
+This also fixes a bug that caused an exception with Multipoint geometries.
-- By default, distance (in meters) is now calculated on the WGS84 ellipsoid.
+- By default, distance is now calculated on the WGS84 ellipsoid.
 The old behaviour (distance on the plane of the layer) is still available as an option.
-- Catch exception when comparing strings
+- Bugfix: Catch exception when comparing strings and trying to calculate delta.

 ### 1.1 (2023-01)
 - Set QGIS minimum version to 3.18